exonum/exonum-doc/src/advanced/services/configuration.md

 - **committed_config**: ?ConfigBody
   Configuration with the specified hash.
-  If only proposal is present, `null`.
+  If only a proposal is present, `null`.
 - **propose**: ?Propose
   Proposal for the retrieved configuration.
-  If no proposal was submitted for a configuration (genesis configuration), `null`.
+  If the configuration is not a result of a proposal (the genesis configuration), `null`.

 ### Votes for Configuration

     GET {base_path}/configs/{config_hash}/votes

-Looks up votes for a configuration propose by configuration hash.
+Looks up votes for a configuration proposal by the configuration hash.

 #### Parameters

+- **config_hash**: Hash
-`config_hash` - hash of configuration to look up.
+  Hash of configuration to look up

 #### Response